Connecting Representative Periods in Energy System Optimization Models using Markov Transition Matrices: Transitions between Representative Periods

 \section{Transitions between Representative Periods}

-When separating a full chronological model into individual RPs, all \textit{time-linking} constraints (which include variables from at least two different time steps) must be re-formulated for the \textit{edges} or \textit{transitions} between those periods.
-We show three commonly used methods to handle these transitions for a ramp-up constraint (adjusted from~\cite{morales-espana_tight_2013}).
-See Eq.~\eqref{eq:rampingStandard} for the formulation for continuous time steps $t\in[1,T]$ and Eq.~\eqref{eq:rampingNoEnforcement} for RPs $rp\in[1,RP]$ and time steps $k\in[1,K]$ within each $rp$.
-In both formulations, the first time step is skipped since there is no \textit{previous} time step for the first one.
-The variable $p_{t,g}$ denotes the power output variable at $t$ (or $rp$, $k$) of power generator~$g$ (e.g., in $MW$), and $RU_g$ denotes the ramp-up rate of unit $g$ per time step (e.g., in $MW/h$):
+When constructing an aggregated model, all \textit{time-linking} constraints (which include variables from at least two different time steps) must be reformulated for the \textit{edges} or \textit{transitions} between those periods.
+Ensuring this continuity of model states across the time steps that bridge representative periods is a known difficulty when working with representative periods~\cite{pfenningerDealingMultipleDecades2017}.
+We illustrate three commonly used methods for handling transitions between RPs, using the ramp-up constraint of a thermal power plant (adjusted from~\cite{morales-espana_tight_2013}) as an example.
+See~\eqref{eq:rampingStandard} for the formulation for consecutive time steps $t\in[1,T]$ and~\eqref{eq:rampingNoEnforcement} for RPs $\rp\in[1,\RP]$ and time steps $k\in[1,K]$ within each $\rp$.
+In both formulations, the first time step is omitted since there is no \textit{previous} time step for the first one.
+The variable $p_{t,g}$ denotes the power output at $t$ (or $\rp$ and $k$) of power generator~$g\in\mathcal{G}$, and $\RU_g$ denotes the ramp-up rate of thermal unit $g$ per time step:

 \textbf{No Enforcement:} The most straightforward implementation is not enforcing the constraints at the edges of RPs at all.
-For the Ramp-Up example, this would mean keeping the formulation as shown in Eq.~\eqref{eq:rampingNoEnforcement}, where the model can \textit{choose} its variable values for $p_{rp,k_1,g}$ of each $rp$ without conforming to Ramp-Up restrictions.
-That said, if $K$ is sufficiently large, the introduced error is expected to be low, which also holds for the continuous case without RP-Framework to begin with.
+For the Ramp-Up example, this would mean keeping the formulation as shown in~\eqref{eq:rampingNoEnforcement}, where the model can \textit{choose} its variable values for $p_{\rp,k_1,g}$ of each $\rp$ without conforming to any Ramp-Up restrictions.
+This can also lead to significant errors for short-term storage, as the model can assume full storage at the beginning of each RP and deplete it during the RP, essentially leading to free energy.
+That being said, if $K$ is sufficiently large, the introduced error is expected to be low (e.g., for an hourly model of a year where $T=K=8760$).